 - Decreased concentration

-This is also a cyclic occurrence of menstruation similar to PMS.
+Some women may suffer from a similar condition called Premenstrual Dysmorphic Disorder (PMDD).
 The difference between this disorder and PMS is in the severity of the emotional symptoms.
 Typically, emotional symptoms dominate over the physical symptoms in premenstrual dysmorphic disorder.
-The symptoms include
+These symptoms include :

 - Markedly depressed mood